St. Patrick's Day Find the Letter Worksheets Activity for Preschoolers

 The use of these worksheets has many important benefits for your children’s learning process development such as:

-• Work on pre-reading skills, when they are focusing on the letters and working on their fine motor skills.
+• Work on pre-reading skills when they are focusing on the letters and working on their fine motor skills.

-• Uppercase and lowercase letter discrimination, because they have to identify both cases of the letter they are working on, from the rest of the letters.
+• Uppercase and lowercase letter discrimination because they have to identify both cases of the letter they are working on, from the rest of the letters.

-• Fine motor skills development, when they use their hands to trace around the letter or their fingers to hold the manipulatives they are using to mark the letters.
+• Fine motor skills development when they use their hands to trace around the letter or their fingers to hold the manipulatives they are using to mark the letters.

 Supporting the Theme with Books

-If you know me a little bit already, you might know that I’m big on using books, with every theme you talk about in your classroom, and to do that you don’t even have to read them all the time!
+If you know me a little bit already, you might know that I’m big on using books with every theme you talk about in your classroom, and to do that you don’t even have to read them all the time!

 Children adore stories.
 That time you spend reading to your children is special and will help you build a beautiful relationship with them.
-It will also help them develop important pre-reading and pre-writing skills that will be essential later on in Kindergarten as well.
+It will also help them develop important pre-reading and pre-writing skills that will be essential later in Kindergarten as well.

 Tying It Up Together